Natasha Raskin Sharp: Career

 After deciding that law was not for her, she had a placement with the Alice Temperley fashion house, and worked in the primary elections of 2008 for Barack Obama in New Hampshire, during which he referred to her as part of "the Scottish contingent" of his team, and provided her with a signed reference for her work.

 After returning to Scotland, she joined Glasgow auction house McTear's, as an auctioneer and latterly as Head of Pictures, dealing mainly with Scottish contemporary art.
 After her marriage, she now shares her auctioneering and valuation event duties at McTear's with her TV career.
 In 2021 she launched a new business auctioning artworks from the studios where they were made.

 Television

 Raskin is a regular expert contributor on the BBC's Antiques Road Trip, Celebrity Antiques Road Trip, Flog It! and has acted as both expert and lead presenter on BBC's Bargain Hunt.
 She appeared in the US show Baggage Battles.
 In 2016 she appeared as a guest expert in episodes of For What It's Worth with Fern Britton.
 She has also appeared on the Janice Forsyth Show on BBC Radio Scotland, reviewing an exhibition at the National Galleries of Scotland.
-She has been a guest presenter on BBC Radio Scotland's The Music Match, and since 2017, has presented a weekly programme, playing an eclectic mix of music.
+She has been a guest presenter on BBC Radio Scotland's The Music Match, and between 2017 and 2025, presented her own weekly programme, playing an eclectic mix of music.
 She has presented story segments for The One Show on BBC 1.
 In October 2021 it was announced that she would be seen in Susan Calman’s Antiques Adventure on Channel 5.